-Before the Bell: Five things every investor needs to know
+Before the Bell: Trump's dollar comments ripple across markets

 “The dollar slid after Trump commented that the currency had risen too high ... (and) saying that he was in favour of low interest rates policy,” Mizuho strategists wrote in a note to clients on Thursday.
 “The U.S. president also appeared to move away from a more confrontational tone against China by acknowledging the country has not intervened to weaken its currency.
 Following his comments, Treasury yields fell to their lowest this year.”

 The dollar index, which tracks the greenback against a basket of six trade-weighted peers, fell 0.6 per cent to 100.07.
-The benchmark 10-year U.S. Treasury yield slid to a five-month low of 2.22 per cent.
-That put the dollar on course for a fall of more than 1 per cent and the 10-year yield down 13 basis points this week.
-That would mark the dollar’s steepest weekly fall since before the U.S. presidential election in November and the sharpest yield drop since June last year.
+That put the dollar on course for a fall of more than 1 per cent.
+That would mark the dollar’s steepest weekly fall since before the U.S. presidential election in November.

+U.S. Treasury yields held at their lower levels with benchmark yields hovering near a five-month trough as the latest data on jobless claims and producer prices supported the view the U.S. economy is growing modestly without much inflation.

 Stocks set to see action